View Categories

 What’s the difference between gross pay and net pay?

-Gross pay is the total salary before deductions.
-Net pay is the salary employees take home after deductions.
+Gross pay is total earnings before deductions; net pay is the amount employees take home.

 Conclusion #